ReillyBova/COS426-Website/src/content/Gallery/projects/Snake.md

 studentAwards: ""
 studentMentions: ""
 ---
-For our final project, we decided to implement a 3D version of the classic Snake game in Three.js.
+For our final project, we decided to implement a 3D version of the classic Snake game in ThreeJS.
 In this version, you are a little red spherical snake in someone’s front yard.
 Eat the mice to get bigger, but don’t hit the fence!
 The game is played in first person for more ~intrigue~ and an extra challenge as well.